VodafoneZiggo

-Leadership
+History

 After the founding, Jeroen Hoencamp was appointed CEO of VodafoneZiggo since 2016.
 Hoencamp was previously CEO of Vodafone Ireland since 2010.
 He remains CEO as of 2019.

 On 21 May 2024, Vodafone Group Plc and Liberty Global announced the appointment of Stephen van Rooyen as the CEO of VodafoneZiggo, effective from September 2024.
 Van Rooyen, previously CEO of Sky UK & Ireland, will succeed Jeroen Hoencamp, who retired, with Ritchy Drost serving as interim CEO until van Rooyen assumes the role.

+In February 2026, it was announced that Vodafone would sell most of its stake in VodafoneZiggo to Liberty Global.
+In 2027, the company, which will continue within the new Ziggo Group together with Telenet, is expected to be listed on the Amsterdam stock exchange.
+Vodafone will retain a ten percent stake in the Ziggo Group.